X

 1. ODA NOBUNAGA (1534-1582): Samurai Kamon

-Oda Nobunaga was a man who nearly unified the country in a single lifetime.
+Oda Nobunaga was a man who nearly unified the country in a lifetime.

-Nobunaga’s uniqueness lies not only in the fact that he unified the samurai society, but also in the fact that he broke the balance among the samurai, court nobles, and Buddhist powers.
+Nobunaga’s uniqueness lies in his unified samurai society and in breaking the balance among the samurai, court nobles, and Buddhist powers.
 He attempted to establish a genuinely unified government.

 Nobunaga also pioneered the separation of temples and state and the symbolic monarchy.